By Abigail Dotterer || Staff Writer

 However, there is a royal gift policy, as noted in the Sunday Express, stating that presents can be accepted and used only if the gift is worth less than £150––around 200 United States dollars.
 If the item does not fit these qualifications, it can be put into storage for up to five years, given to charity, or thrown out.
 Besides the Governor and his wife, well-wishers in the Sydney crowd attempted to give the couple baby gifts ranging from teddy bears to stuffed hippos.

 Megan and Harry, married for five months, have mentioned wanting children for some time now.
 When interviewed by BBC last November, Harry said that it is “one step at a time [for the couple] and hopefully [they’ll] start a family in the near future.”
+One can check here to get professional help with pregnancy and how to take care of oneself.

 Family members of the royal couple are reportedly “delighted,” including Markle’s mother, Doria Ragland, who is “very happy.”
 The Queen, is reported by the Express to have been “beaming” about the pregnancy when she attended a Royal Air Force Club event––the first after the couple’s announcement of the upcoming birth of her eighth great-grandchild.
 Overall, this year has been an eventful one for the royal family, including the birth of Prince Louis, Meghan and Harry’s wedding and now pregnancy, and Princess Eugenie’s wedding that just occured on the 12th of this month.